Medicaid eligibility and enrollment in Nebraska

 Enrollment in expanded Medicaid took effect in 2020

-Medicaid expansion – dubbed the Heritage Health Adult Program – took effect in Nebraska as of October 2020 (enrollment began on August 1, 2020), under the terms of the ballot initiative that was approved by the state’s voters in the 2018 election (details below).
+Medicaid expansion – dubbed the Heritage Health Adult Program – took effect in Nebraska as of October 2020, under the terms of the ballot initiative that was approved by the state’s voters in the 2018 election (details below).

 Under the newly expanded eligibility rules, adults with income up to 138% of the poverty level are eligible for Medicaid in Nebraska.
-The state expected roughly 90,000 people to become newly eligible for Medicaid coverage in Nebraska under the expanded eligibility guidelines.
-By late 2022, enrollment in Nebraska’s expanded Medicaid had grown to 75,000 people.
+As of mid-2025, there were just under 70,000 Nebraska residents covered by Medicaid expansion.5

 Learn how states that expanded Medicaid might reduce spending on Medicaid.